oscarpolanco/node-basics/section_text/README.md

 - You will see a large object with a lot of methods and properties. `Process` is similar to `document` for manipulating the current `node` `process`
 - Type `process.exit` and click `enter`
 - Now you are on the standard terminal

+### Why should I use node.js?

+In the past, in the `node.js` website there was some more text that will help us to understand the advantages that we will have using `node.js`.
+One of that quotes will be: `Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.

+Let's begin to destructure the previews quote; `I/O` stand for `input and output`; your `node` application will use `I/O` anytime it trying to communicate with the outside world so if your `node` app needs to communicate with your machine that is running on that is `I/O` for example reading some data from a file in the filesystem or if your `node` app needs to communicate with your another server that's `I/O` as well.
+Those `I/O` operations take some time and that leads us to the `non-blocking` part of the quote; that means when your `node` application is waiting for a response; like a response from a database; it can do other things.
+Finally, the `event-driven` part refers to register `callbacks`(Later we will see about this) and call than when the `I/O` operation is done.

+There was another quote that said: `Node.js package ecosystem, npm, is the largest ecosystem of open source libraries in the world`. `NPM` is a tool that actually is already in your machine when you installed `node` and its page is: https://www.npmjs.com/; where you can find a lot of pre-written packages that you can use inside of your application.